aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

 ## AI Statement

-Describe whether and how you used AI/LLMs when completing this project: Yes, I used chatgpt-4o for modifying and debuggin code.
+Describe whether and how you used AI/LLMs when completing this project: Yes, I used chatgpt-4o for modifying and debugging code.

 Optionally (for engagement points) reflect on your use of AI: